numbagg/numbagg/README.rst

 License
 -------

-MIT.
+3-clause BSD.
 Includes portions of Bottleneck, which is distributed under a Simplified BSD license.